szll/planetry/README.md

 ### Describing the simulated scene

-Planetry needs data about what it's simulating, e.g. the solarsystem.
-The description has to be done by you via a scene file.
+Planetry needs data about what it's going to simulate, e.g. the solarsystem.
+A scene file is this kind of description.
 The following snipped shows the structure of a scene file:

 ```json
 {